drcolombo/CsvReader/README.md

 				new LumenWorks.Framework.IO.Csv.Column { Name = "LowPrice", Type = typeof(decimal) },
 				new LumenWorks.Framework.IO.Csv.Column { Name = "ClosePrice", Type = typeof(decimal) },
 				new LumenWorks.Framework.IO.Csv.Column { Name = "Volume", Type = typeof(int) },
+				new LumenWorks.Framework.IO.Csv.Column { Name = "IsActive", Type = typeof(bool) },
+			};

+			// With the help of CustomBooleanReplacer you can define a mapping between string values in the CSV file and boolean values
+			// In this example, 'Y' and 'Yes' will be treated as true; 'N' and 'No' - as false value. reader.CustomBooleanReplacer = new Dictionary<string, bool>
+			{
+				{"Y", true},
+				{"N", false},
+				{"Yes", true},
+				{"No", false},
 			};

 			// Now use SQL Bulk Copy to move the data